Advanced Git: Rebase, Recovery & Branching Strategies

 Deep Dive: 3-Way Merges and Complex Conflicts

-The algorithm behind 3-way merges: identification of the closest common ancestor (merge base), criss-cross topological histories, diff3 format output interpretation, and safe integration of divergent multi-file architectural changes.
+The mechanics of 3-way merge resolution.
+Identify the closest common ancestor (merge base), navigate criss-cross topological histories, interpret diff3 format output, and safely integrate divergent multi-file architectural changes.

 Disaster Recovery and the Git Reflog

-The reflog as a local, time-stamped journal tracking chronological HEAD movements.
-Recover unreachable commits lost to accidental hard resets, deleted branches, or failed rebases.
-Decode reflog syntax to reset pointers and salvage orphaned data.
+The reflog as Git's local, time-stamped journal of every HEAD movement.
+Track chronological pointer changes, recover unreachable commits lost to accidental hard resets, deleted branches, or botched rebases, and decode reflog syntax to restore orphaned data.

 Release Management with Annotated Tags

 Lightweight tags (simple pointers) versus annotated tags (full Git objects with author metadata, dates, and cryptographic signatures).
-Push tags to remotes, trigger CI/CD pipelines from tags, and integrate SemVer (Semantic Versioning) into the project graph.
+Attach tags, push them to remotes, trigger CI/CD pipelines from tag events, and integrate Semantic Versioning (SemVer) into your project graph.

 Archaeological Debugging: Git Bisect